smartheim/core/readme.md

 * Newly introduced dependencies must be under any of the following licenses: MIT, Apache 2, BSD.
 * OHX follows [Semantic Versioning](http://semver.org/) for versioning.
 Each service in this repository is versioned on its own.

-## How to develop Addons

-Please head over to https://openhabx.com to find a step by step guide as well as API overviews.
-Find template repositories on https://github.com/openhab-nodes for different programming languages, including Rust, NodeJS, Go and C++.

-Recommended Addons in Rust for code inspection and learn by example include:

-* `hueemulation`: [IO-Service] Registers an http API endpoint on /api and provides the full Hue API, emulating a Hue bridge version 2.
-* `hue_deconz`: [Binding] Adds support for Zigbee devices via a hue bridge V2 or (deconz) software hue bridge.
-   Shows how to use upnp to find bridges.
-* `mqtt_homie`: [Binding+Transformation] Finds registered MQTT Homie devices on a given MQTT Server.
-* `mozilla_webthing`: [Binding] Finds Mozilla WebThings in your network.
-* `cloudconnector`: [IO-Service] Amazon Alexa and Google Home support via https://openhabx.com account.
-   Uses a super fast, lightweight TCP proxy (see [OHX-Cloud](https://github.com/openhab-nodes/cloud) repository) to provide a bridge between the Amazon Alexa servers / Google Home Fulfilment Action service and your local OHX installation.
-* `scriptengine_quickjs`: Registers quickjs (ES2020 js engine) for `.js` javascript files.

-You deploy your developed Addon to the OHX Addon Registry via the [OHX-Addon-CLI](https://github.com/openhab-nodes/cloud-addon-registry-cli).

 ## Security